inaka/elvis_core/doc_rules/elvis_text_style/no_tabs.md

 Lines should not start with tab characters; spaces should be used for indentation.

-> Works on `.beam` file?
-Not really! (it consumes results Ok, but they're irrelevant)

 ## Quick fix

 Use an Erlang code formatter that enforces strict rules for tab vs. space indentation.